erik-adelbert/aoc/2022/README.md

 solve this problem from another perpective: it is possible (and [easy](https://www.reddit.com/r/adventofcode/comments/zmw9d8/comment/j0dhu1w/?utm_source=share&utm_medium=web2x&context=3)) to track the gap that could enclose the missing beacon.

 And then I saw this [reddit post](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0cdi3j/?utm_source=share&utm_medium=web2x&context=3).
 The solution is so beautiful and balanced, that it would have been a waste of my time to finish mine (same idea anyway).
 Instead, I studied this one and adapted my work to become a port of it.

+## Day 16
+The dropout dilema all over again, for now I'm not finished with this one!
+I did manage to get the stars but I'm not satisfied with the performance.
+I'll figure it out later.

+## Day 17
+This one is kind of fun!
+The program has to simulate a very bad [tetrish](https://en.wikipedia.org/wiki/Tetris) player that can't even rotate the pieces. `part1` is quiet easy to simulate and [`tetrominoes`](https://en.wikipedia.org/wiki/Tetromino) are [well known](https://gamedevelopment.tutsplus.com/tutorials/implementing-tetris-collision-detection--gamedev-852).

+The main pitfall is in `part2`: we can't just simulate everything because the number of tetrominoes to drop `10^12` seems beyond comprehension.
+But the huge size of this number is also the key to this problem: we have `5` tetrominoes and `2k+` jets and they cycle. so, _at least_, every multiple of `lcm(5, 2k+)` the all sequence so far is repeating.

+But how to detect a cycle?

+There are at least two good algorithms to solve the [general problem](https://en.wikipedia.org/wiki/Cycle_detection) but, here, they don't fit well...
+Let's try the naive approach for once: a cycle appears when we are about to drop the *same tetromino* with the *same jet* as before.
+Wait!
+Is that *all*?
+No it isn't, we also have to garantee that the new *tetromino* follows the same *path* as before.
+To this end we could *record* for each *tetromino*, the initial *jet* and the resulting *skyline*.
+And from there, we could naively (but efficiently) detect cycles!

+From there, the computations are a little tricky but manageable.